sanskrit/raw_etexts_english/blogs/manasataramgini/2018-04-28_sita-in-the-pyre.md

 +++
-title = "Sītā in thexa0pyre"
+title = "Sītā in the pyre"

 +++
 It was quiet, early Saturday evening.
 Vidrum, Jukuta, Sharvamanyu and